-Testing positive for HIV does not mean you have AIDS – some people have the HIV infection for years without developing AIDS.
+Testing positive for HIV does not mean you have AIDS.

 AIDS stands for Acquired Immunodeficiency Syndrome.

 Treatment for HIV is called antiretroviral treatment (ART).
-If you have been diagnosed with HIV, it is recommended that you start ART immediately.
-Whilst ART isn’t a cure for HIV, it does inhibit the virus and enables you to live a long and healthy life with the added benefit that it reduces the risk of you passing it on to others.
+This is a collection of tablets which needs to be taken daily.
+If a person has been diagnosed with HIV, it is recommended they start ART as soon as possible.
+Whilst ART isn’t a cure for HIV, it does inhibit the virus and enables a person to have the same life expectancy as a person who does not have HIV.

 PrEP stands for Pre-Exposure Prophylaxis.
-It is a HIV prevention strategy that consists of taking daily medication for HIV negative individuals who may be at significant risk of getting HIV.
+It is an HIV prevention medication for HIV negative people who may be at significant risk of getting HIV.

 PrEP does not protect the user from other STIs or pregnancy.
 PrEP is also not a cure for HIV; it is a prevention drug.

 When a person tells another person they have HIV, this is called ‘Disclosure’ or ‘Disclosing’.

 In New Zealand, everyone has a legal duty not to endanger the life, health or safety of others.

 Legally, if a person living with HIV has not taken ‘reasonable precautions’ to avoid passing HIV on to sexual partners, they risk prosecution for criminal nuisance or wounding with intent under the Crimes Act 1961, section s145 or s188(2).

 In New Zealand, people DO NOT have a legal duty to disclose their HIV status before having vaginal or anal sex if they use a condom.
 Using a condom is considered to be taking ‘reasonable precautions’ to avoid passing on HIV.